linuxwolf/mmiller-wg/draft-mmiller-curdle-alg-none-gone.md

 # Security Considerations

-Making "alg":"none" go away mitigates some vulnerabilities and exploits.
+Making "alg":"none" go away mitigates a number of downgrade attacks.

 # IANA Considerations

-Make it go away.
+Make it "NOT RECOMMENDED" for future usage.